-Figure 113: Security Receive - PRP Entry 1
+Figure 140: Security Receive - PRP Entry 1

+Bit Description

-Bit Description 63:00 PRP Entry 1 (PRP1): Specifies a data buffer that contains the security protocol information.
-The buffer shall not have more than one physical discontinuity.
+63:00 PRP Entry 1 (PRP1): This field contains the first PRP entry, specifying the start of the data

+buffer.

-Figure 114: Security Receive - PRP Entry 2
+Figure 141: Security Receive - PRP Entry 2

+Bit Description

-Bit Description 63:00 PRP Entry 2 (PRP2): This field contains the second PRP entry that specifies the location where data should be transferred to (if there is a physical discontinuity).
-This field shall not be a pointer to a PRP List.
+63:00 PRP Entry 2 (PRP2): This field contains the second PRP entry.
+Refer to Figure 11 for the

+63.00 definition of this field.

-Figure 115: Security Receive - Command Dword 10
+Figure 142: Security Receive - Command Dword 10

-Bit Description 31:24 Security Protocol (SECP): This field specifies the security protocol as defined in SPC-4.
-The controller shall fail the command with Invalid Parameter indicated if an unsupported value of the Security Protocol is specified.
-23:08 SP Specific (SPSP): The value of this field is specific to the Security Protocol as defined in SPC-4.
-07:00 Reserved
+Bit Description 04-04 Security Protocol (SECP): This field specifies the security protocol as defined in SPC-4.
+The 31:24 controller shall fail the command with Invalid Parameter indicated if an unsupported value of the Security Protocol is specified.
+00.00 SP Specific (SPSP): The value of this field is specific to the Security Protocol as defined in 23:08 SPC-4.
+07:00 NVMe Security Specific Field (NSSF): Refer to Figure 144 for definition of this field for Security Protocol EAh.
+For all other Security Protocols this field is reserved.

-Figure 116: Security Receive - Command Dword 11
+Figure 143: Security Receive - Command Dword 11

+Bit Description

-Bit Description 31:00 Allocation Length (AL): The value of this field is specific to the Security Protocol as defined in SPC-4.
+31:00 Allocation Length (AL): The value of this field is specific to the Security Protocol as defined in

+31.00 SPC-4 where INC_512 = 0.